SimonJF/cmm_of_wasm/README.md

 A compiler from WebAssembly to native code, via the OCaml backend.

 *Very* experimental right now.
-There are still bugs, the WASM test suite doesn't *quite* work (but it almost does!), and I've not tried compiling any larger applications yet.
-But still, the core functionality is there.
+There are still bugs, the compiler itself can be inefficient, I've not tried compiling any larger applications yet, and I haven't yet done any benchmarking.
+But still, the compiler is feature-complete in that the WASM test suite passes.

 The compiler only supports the `amd64` backend of OCaml at the moment (integer size is assumed to be 64-bit).